LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/facebook-quick-start.md

 {: .notice}
 If you are already logged in to Facebook: A new smaller window will pop-up asking if you would like to "Continue as {your name}?".
 Click on it to proceed.

 3. **If you have Admin rights to a Facebook page:** a window will ask you "What Pages do you want to use with LP on Messenger (VA1)?".
-Select the page(s) you'd like to use Facebook integration on and click "Next". **If you are not Admin of a Facebook Page, this step will be skipped**
+Select the page(s) you'd like to use Facebook integration on and click **Next**. **If you are not Admin of a Facebook Page, this step will be skipped**

 4. You will then be prompted with the question: "What is LP on Messenger (VA1) allowed to do?” **If you were not presented with the previous step, options 2 and 3 will be grayed out and it will not allow you to complete the process (step 8).** Click on "Done".

 5. You will receive the confirmation message: _"You’ve now linked LP on Messenger (VA1) to Facebook"_.
-Click on "OK" to close this window.
+Click on **OK** to close this window.

 6. A small pop-up within LiveEngage will appear asking you to Subscribe the Facebook pages that you previously allowed.
 Subscribe the relevant and click on **Done**.